azsk/DevOpsKit-docs/04-Continous-Assurance/Readme.md

 Note:

-For Azure environments otherthan Azure Cloud, don't forget to provide AutomationAccountLocation as the default value won't work in those environments.
+For Azure environments other than Azure Cloud, don't forget to provide AutomationAccountLocation as the default value won't work in those environments.

 |Param Name|Purpose|Required?|Default value|Comments|
 |----|----|----|----|----|